-Actual revenues and other financing sources recognized by the District's General Fund were \$122,000 more than budget.
-The variance was primarily due to interest income being more than originally budgeted.
+Actual revenues and other financing sources recognized by the District's General Fund were \$485,000 more than budget.
+The variance was primarily due to O & M reimbursements and interest income being more than originally budgeted.

 Budgetary Summary - Expenditures/Other Financing Uses